okfn/opendataeditor/portal/content/docs/contributing/architecture.md

 The desktop component is built using the Electron framework.
 It provides a desktop application for the Open Data Editor project.
 The desktop component is responsible for starting the client and server components and managing their lifecycle, as well as environment management i.e. installing Python dependencies.
 This component is the tiniest part of the project and it is not required to be used for local development as the client and server components can be run independently.

+The main technologies used in the client component are:

+- TypeScript
+- Electron
+- Electron Builder

 #### Main Process

 The main process is responsible for starting the client and server components and managing their lifecycle.
 It is also responsible for environment management i.e. installing Python dependencies.
 As in any Electron app, the main process is the entry point of the application and is responsible for creating the application window.